Monument to the Unknown Soldier, Botevgrad: Description

 On the south side of the monument are inscribed the names of all 39 officers and soldiers who died in the three wars for national unification.
 First among them is the poet Stamen Panchev, who was posthumously promoted to lieutenant.
 Most of the officers were from the Romansky and Tsagarsky families.
 On the eastern, western, and northern sides of the pedestal are depicted household and military scenes.

 The statue represents a soldier in full military uniform with a rifle at his feet.
 The soldier looks southwest, to the Bulgarian lands in Thrace and Macedonia.
 As a prototype of the soldier's statue was used a photo of the subordinate Yordan Kurpanov.
-He had participated in the wars, returned disabled and passed away in 1924.
+He had participated in the wars, returned disabled and died in 1924.
 The same photo was used to make the statue on the military monument in the town of Etropole.
 The soldier’s figure of the monument was cast of bronze in Rome.